Chernobylite (video game)

-Chernobylite is a science fiction survival video game developed by The Farm 51 and published by All in!
+Chernobylite is a 2021 first-person shooter survival horror video game developed by Polish game developer The Farm 51 and published by All in!
 Games.
-It was released on 28 July 2021 for Microsoft Windows, and for PlayStation 4 and Xbox One on 28 September 2021, and the PlayStation 5 and Xbox Series X/S versions were released on 21 April 2022.
 The game is set in the Chernobyl Exclusion Zone, where the player's objective is to explore, as Ukrainian physicist Igor Khymynuk, and find his fiancée in the radioactive wasteland.
+It was released for Windows in July 2021, PlayStation 4 and Xbox One in September 2021, PlayStation 5 and Xbox Series X/S in April 2022, and Nintendo Switch in December 2024.
+It received generally positive reviews from critics.

 Gameplay

 Chernobylite is a survival game in which the player controls Igor Khymynuk, a former Chernobyl Nuclear Power Plant physicist who must explore the Chernobyl Exclusion Zone in search of his fiancée.
 Most of the single-player gameplay revolves around exploring the exclusion zone, gathering supplies and tools while encountering "Stalkers" and hostile military personnel.
 The player is also forced to make decisions which affect the nonlinear story line.
 There is also a crafting system, which allows the player to craft their own equipment and weapons.
 Any character can die and any task can be failed.
 Deep in the contaminated environment also lie strange supernatural threats, due to the "chernobylite" created from the nuclear aftermath.